Russell B. Long

 Russell Billiu Long (November 3, 1918 – May 9, 2003) was an American Democratic politician and United States Senator from Louisiana from 1948 until 1987.
-Because of his seniority, he advanced to chairman of the Senate Finance Committee, serving for fifteen years, from 1966 to 1981, during the implementation of President Lyndon Johnson's Great Society and War on Poverty programs.
+The chairman of the Senate Finance Committee from 1966 to 1981, Long was instrumental in the implementation of President Lyndon Johnson's Great Society and war on poverty programs.
 Long also served as Assistant Majority Leader (Senate Majority Whip) from 1965 to 1969.

-The son of Rose McConnell Long and Huey Long, notable Louisiana governor and U.S. senator, Russell Long served during the administrations of eight U.S. presidents, from Truman to Reagan.
-According to biographer Bob Mann, Long "became a leading voice for the plight of the elderly, the disabled, the working poor and the middle class."
+The son of Senators Rose McConnell Long and Huey Long, Russell Long served during the administrations of eight U.S. presidents, from Truman to Reagan.
 Long quietly wielded enormous power in the Senate and shaped some of the most significant tax legislation of the twentieth century.

-While a student at LSU, Long met and married Kathryn Haddock.
-They had two children, Kay (Mosley) and Pam (Wofford).
-Later in the 60's they separated, divorced and he married Carolyn, a secretary working for Senator Sam Ervin and daughter of Samuel Bason.

 As chairman of the Senate Finance Committee, Long held jurisdiction over 100 percent of all federal revenue and 40 percent of all government spending, including Social Security, Medicare, Medicaid, unemployment insurance, welfare and food assistance programs, foreign trade, and tariffs.
 In 1980 he was voted the most effective chairman and most effective debater by his colleagues in a U.S. News & World Report survey.
 In a 1982 survey, Long was voted the most influential Democrat by his Senate colleagues.
 The Wall Street Journal once called him "the fourth branch of government."
 Upon his retirement in 1987, Long had a 75 percent approval rating among Louisiana voters.

 Early life

-Russell Billiu Long was born in Shreveport, Louisiana on November 3, 1918, the son of Huey Long and Rose McConnell Long.
+Russell Billiu Long was born in Shreveport, Louisiana, on November 3, 1918, the son of Huey Long and Rose McConnell Long.
 Originally named Huey Pierce Long III, his father arrived shortly after his birth and changed his name to Russell.
 He was named for Russell Billiu, his mother's favorite cousin.

-Long received his bachelor's degree from Louisiana State University in 1939 and his law degree from Louisiana State University Law Center in 1942.
+Long received his Bachelor of Arts from Louisiana State University in 1939 and his Bachelor of Law from the Paul M. Hebert Law Center in 1942.
 He was a member of Delta Kappa Epsilon fraternity (Zeta Zeta chapter).
 During his undergraduate years, he served as freshman class president, sophomore arts and sciences president and chairman of the sophomore presidents, and student body president.
+While a student at LSU, Long met and married Katherine Hattic.
+They had two daughters, Kay and Pamela.
+In 1969 they divorced and he married Carolyn Bason.

+World War II

 In June 1942, during World War II, Long entered the United States Navy Reserve.
 He participated in the Allied invasions of Northern Africa, Sicily, Italy, and Southern France and commanded a landing craft transport (LCT) vessel in the first-wave landing at Cavalaire-sur-Mer.
 He was awarded four campaign medal battle stars for his service.
 He was discharged as a lieutenant in December 1945.
 In 1947, he was elected first vice commander of Louisiana's AMVETS organization.